-Furthermore, the bill establishes a civil penalty for licensees that violate this prohibition, amounting to three times the fine or penalty that would have been imposed.
+Furthermore, the bill establishes a civil penalty for licensees who violate this prohibition, amounting to three times the fine or penalty that would have been imposed.
 The attorney general is granted the authority to bring actions to recover these civil penalties and may also recover attorney's fees and costs incurred in such actions.
-The provisions of this act will apply only to terms of service agreements entered into after its effective date of September 1, 2025, while agreements made prior to this date will continue to be governed by the existing law.
+The provisions of this act will apply only to terms of service agreements entered into after its effective date of September 1, 2025, while agreements made prior will continue to be governed by the existing law.

 Statutes affected: